poki00/odin-recipes/README.md

 # odin-recipes
-Basic recipe website build
-Contains a main index page along with a few recipes
+Basic recipe website build - contains a main index page along with a few recipes